|Chapter 32 (1972) pt 4

 As the song finished, I bolted out the side door and curled up in one of the

 densely covered yew plants.
 Those coniferous shrubs with dark-green linear

-needle-like leaves, and red berries with the hole on the other side exposing the
+needle-like leaves and red berries with a hole on the other side exposing the

 seed.
 Something was happening to me, and I didn't know what it was.
 I felt like